-10.1 Members of the campus community, faculty, staff, students, researchers and visitors, are responsible for identifying areas of inefficient energy and water use and measures to remedy inefficiencies, and actively working towards eliminating inefficiencies in energy and water use.
+Members of the campus community, faculty, staff, students, researchers and visitors, are responsible for identifying areas of inefficient energy and water use and measures to remedy inefficiencies, and actively working towards eliminating inefficiencies in energy and water use.

-10.2 The Energy Steering Committee of Raman Green Club overseen by the Sustainability Committee, is responsible for the oversight, guidance and endorsement of energy conservation on campus; approving the Energy Management Plan and energy reduction targets; updating this policy; approving energy and water conservation procedures; engaging working groups to develop and implement solutions for energy reduction; and supporting working groups in allocating required resources.
+The Energy Steering Committee, overseen by the Sustainability Committee, is responsible for the oversight, guidance and endorsement of energy conservation on campus; approving the Energy Management Plan and energy reduction targets; updating this policy; approving energy and water conservation procedures; engaging working groups to develop and implement solutions for energy reduction; and supporting working groups in allocating required resources.

-10.3 TheSustainability Committee of Raman GreenClub is responsible for leading the institutionalization of sustainability in all areas of campus life, including reducing the university's ecological footprint associated with energy, water and GHG emissions
+The Sustainability Committee is responsible for leading the institutionalization of sustainability in all areas of campus life, including reducing the university's ecological footprint associated with energy, water and GHG emissions